Jabher/cornerjs/README.md

 - Speed tests
 - Re-writing weakMap polyfill
 - Bringing 'directives' and 'directive_aliaces' from nodes to weakMap so that no tech data will be available in DOM three

+directiveObserver interface is build to be similiar to mutationObserver one as it is kind of proxy to it. observer is created by
+    DirectiveObserver(
+        [optional] function constructionCallback,
+        [optional] function destructionCallback,
+        [optional] function alterCallback
+    )
+or
+  DirectiveObserver(
+          directiveObserverInit callbacks
+      )
+with following fields:
+*load(as creationCallback)
+*unload(as destructionCallback)
+*alter(as alterCallback)
+and registred by
+    void observe(
+      Node target,
+      MutationObserverInit options
+    );